Common Shipping Terms: An A-Z Glossary [2024 Update]

 Batch fulfilment

-Batch fulfilment (also called batch picking) is an approach to fulfilment that involves fulfiling a large number of orders all at once.
+Batch fulfilment (also called batch picking) is an approach to fulfilment that involves fulfilling a large number of orders all at once.
 In batch fulfilment, a picker picks enough inventory to fulfil multiple similar orders on one trip through a warehouse (rather than making a trip to the inventory storage location and back for every order).

 Bill of lading